 - We fixed an issue in recent builds that could result in the screen you were projecting with Miracast freezing shortly after connecting.

-- Microsoft is investigating reports of installing games from the Store to a secondary non-OS drive will result in the secondary drive becoming inaccessible.
+- We’re working on a fix for an issue starting with Build 20236 where installing games from the Store to a secondary non-OS drive will result in the secondary drive becoming inaccessible.
 To prevent this from occurring you must change the default storage for new content to the secondary drive PRIOR to installing the game.
 This can be done in Settings > Storage > Change where new content is saved.

 - We’re looking into reports of the update process hanging for extended periods of time when attempting to install a new build.

 - Live previews for pinned sites aren’t enabled for all Insiders yet, so you may see a grey window when hovering over the thumbnail in the taskbar.
 We’re continuing to work on polishing this experience.